-Using a range of cognitive and behavioral approaches which focused on solutions, I developed an integrative and eclectic therapeutic style centering on treatment tailored to the needs of clients.
+Using a range of cognitive, behavioral, and emotion focused approaches which are aimed at solutions, I developed an integrative and eclectic therapeutic style centering on treatment that is tailored to the client's needs.

 Therapy allows you to take control of your life.
 Through your work with a therapist, you can find focus and motivation, joy and inspiration.
-Even though you may feel anxious or even paralyzed with worry, you can overcome these feelings.
+Even though you may feel anxious or even paralyzed with worry, you can develop the strategies to overcome these feelings.

-We will find--together--the obstacles which stand in your way, those things lead to guilt, lack of energy, and feelings overwhelmed.
-Once we know the obstacles and can call them by name, we will find ways around them, through them, over them: we will strategize.
-With these coping skills, we will find the ways to accomplish your goals.
+We will find--together--the obstacles which stand in your way and lead to guilt, lack of energy, and feeling overwhelmed.
+Once we know the stumbling blocks and can name them, we will find ways around them, through them, over them: we will strategize.
+We will find and develop the strategies that will help you to accomplish your goals.

 I use video therapy in my practice.
-Video therapy allows you to work on your goals from a safe place.
-Where you are comfortable and relaxed.
+Video therapy allows you to work on your goals from the convenience of your home or office.
+You can choose a place where you are comfortable and relaxed.
 You don’t have the added worry of traffic and delays interfering with your therapy.

 Call me to schedule a free 15-minute consultation.
 We’ll find out if we are a good fit for therapy, and then begin the process of achieving your goals.

-The process of therapy will take us through a three-stage journey--acknowledge, strategize, accomplish.
+The process of therapy will take us through a three-stage journey: acknowledge, strategize, accomplish.
 Through our work together, you will come to acknowledge the challenges you face.
-Once we know where we are, we will create a plan for ongoing treatment create the strategies you need to work through those challenges.
-Finally, with a set of sound strategies and coping mechanisms, you’ll be on the path to accomplish your goals--confidently and surely.
+Once we know where we are, we will develop a plan for ongoing treatment and identify the strategies you need to work through your challenges.
+Finally, with a set of sound strategies and coping mechanisms, you’ll be on the path to accomplish your goals with clarity and confidence.